initBasti/python_plentymarkets_api/docs/API_reference.md

 There are currently two supported output formats: 'json' and 'dataframe'.
 The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
-The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains sub parts in json, that can be split further by the user application.
+The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains subparts in json, that can be split further by the user application.

+---

 ##### plenty_api_get_variations: